SoftInstigate/restheart-gcloud/README.md

 ## Next steps

-> **Note**: this is not a tutorial for the Google Cloud Platform, you need a minimal working knowledge of the platform and its tools to understand the following steps.
+> This is not a tutorial for the Google Cloud Platform, you need a minimal working knowledge of the platform and its tools to understand the following steps.

 ### 1) Download the configuration files